Midnight's Choice

 Midnight's Choice is a fantasy novel for young adults, by Kate Thompson.
 It is the second book in the Switchers Trilogy, and continues the story of Tess and Kevin, two young Irish shapeshifters (or Switchers, as they are called in the novel).
 It also introduces the character of Martin, another Switcher, who is the book's main antagonist.

+The audiobook narrated by Niamh Cusack was released in 2001.

 Plot

 Setting

 Midnight's Choice is set in the city of Dublin, in Ireland.
 The events of the book take place "a few days after New Year", although exactly which year is uncertain.

 Plot introduction

 Tess faces a terrible choice between the eternal purity of a phoenix's existence, and the darkness that is the unlife of a vampire.